anirudh-arunkumar/anirudh-arunkumar/README.md

 - ⚡ Fun fact: ...
 -->

-- 🐝 Computer Science Student at Georgia Institute of Technology
+- 🐝 I'm a Computer Science Student at Georgia Institute of Technology
-- 🔬 Software Engineering Intern at [Truist Bank](https://www.truist.com/)
+- 🔬 I'm a Software Engineering Intern at [Truist Bank](https://www.truist.com/)
 - 🌱 I’m currently learning how to develop highly performant software
-- 🔭 Interested in Machine Learning, NLP, Cloud Computing, and Finance
+- 🔭 I'm interested in Machine Learning, NLP, Cloud Computing, and Finance